mark-wang-beep/Blog/content/posts/finance-1.md

 1. More Amy: people who want to make money from their money, instead of just putting them at home.
 2. More you: people who need money to create more values and promise to payback with more money.

 So people can store their money in bank, and bank can find believable people who need money and borrow them money.
+In another word, bank collect some people’s money, and use these money in places where larger values can be created.

 As a middleman doing these efforts, bank can also gain intermediary fee.

 A triple-wins situation!